dhaakon/dhaak-anim/README.md

 ```

 ### Curve/Line objects
-Kettle Tween relies on either a curve or line object in order to advance the animation.
+Dhaak Tween relies on either a curve or line object in order to advance the animation.
 The curve object is an array containing start and finish values, like so:

 `curve = [ 0, 100 ]`